LennartTro/EnviroBotics-Docs/docs/overview and concept/concept.md

 [ROS2](https://www.ros.org/) is the framework we use in this course.
 So probably most of the time (if not all) is spent on developing/implementing algorithms and letting them interact via the communication capabilities ROS 2 provides.
 Imagine ROS as some advanced message passing library.
 So instead of writing a single rather complex program, that handles all of our problems, we can use ROS to write multiple small programs that can communicate with each other via messages and solve only particular tasks.

+**Docker**

+[Docker](https://www.docker.com/) is a platform that helps you package software into standardized units called *containers*.
+These containers bundle your application code along with everything it needs to run – libraries, dependencies, and system tools.
+In the context of robotics, Docker makes it easy to ensure that all participants have the exact same development environment, avoiding the infamous “but it works on my machine” problem.
+During the summer school, we’ll use Docker to provide you with pre-configured environments for ROS, simulation tools, and more – so you can focus on building cool things, not debugging setups.

 ---

 ## Hardware Architecture